 Got rowing on your “bucket list?”
 Just finished reading The Boys in the Boat and want to give rowing a try, but you don’t have any experience or the interest in making a long-term commitment?
 Looking for a fun outing for you, your friends, or a truly unique date?
 Our Experience Rowing Day is a one-day, fun and easy-going way to learn the basics of rowing without making a big commitment.
 No experience required!!!
 The Experience Rowing Day may be your first step toward pursuing a new favorite sport, an easy way to experience the history of rowing, or simply a fun Saturday activity!

-Register for one of our Experience Rowing Classes by selecting the Sign Up tab and selecting Experience Rowing under the Adult Learn to Row heading.
+Register for one of our Experience Rowing Classes by selecting the Adult and Youth: Join or Renew tab and selecting Experience Rowing under the Adult Learn to Row heading.